-- scores can provide information about why a particular participant performs well or poorly on these tasks, and these are sensitive to the effects of age and to conditions of divided attention. - 4.
-Similarities: As the MoCA, STMS, and the Brief KSCA-r all comprise a similarities subtest for abstract thinking, the examples in Table 3 in relation to the error analysis included in the MoCA can be extended to the rest of the tests as well, as a way to capture subtle abstract thinking differences that may help differentiate between different neurocognitive conditions. - 5.
-Orientation questions: A confusion in the day of the week for one day (i.e. saying it is Thursday when it is actually Friday) and a confusion on the season of the year (mainly, between Summer and Autumn) may not show subtle differences between healthy individuals.
+- 5. Orientation questions: A confusion in the day of the week for one day (i.e. saying it is Thursday when it is actually Friday) and a confusion on the season of the year (mainly, between Summer and Autumn) may not show subtle differences between healthy individuals.
 It is yet to be seen how the administration of these types of questions can give rise to different conclusions with participants with MCI and dementia, as a wrong identification of time and space becomes a clearer symptom of underlying cognitive deficits. - 6.
-Short-term recall of words: MOCA, ACE-III, RUDAS, SLUMS, and STMS include short-term recall of three to five words (depending on the test).
-Separately, the word recall in the Brief KSCA-r rises to ten words and has a free recall and a recognition task, which is closer to the paradigm used in tests like the California Verbal Learning Test (CVLT) (Delis et al., 1987) or the Philadelphia (repeatable) Verbal Learning Test (P(r)VLT) (Price et al., 2004).
+Short-term recall of words: MOCA, ACE-III, RUDAS, SLUMS and STMS include short term recall of 3 to 5 words (depending on the test).
+Separately, the word recall in the Brief KSCA-r rises to 10 words and has a free recall and a recognition task, which is closer to the paradigm used in tests like the California Verbal Learning Test (CVLT) (Delis et al., 1987) or the Philadelphia (repeatable) Verbal Learning Test (P(r)VLT) (Price et al., 2004).
 Depending on the needs of the clinician, a decision needs to be made on the number of words, as the qualitative approach may differ depending on the number of items used.
-For lists from three to
+For lists from 3 to 5 words, a free recall followed by category cues and either phonetic or a recognition task is appropriate.
+However, for an in-depth assessment of memory using the P(r)VLT that includes long-term recall (as long as it may be with a 20 minute delay, instead of the 5 minute delay used in the cognitive screening measures used here), it may be necessary to include or explore other additional indices.
+So far, the work undertaken included the consideration of the following qualitative indices: serial order, primacy and recency effect, gained and lost access, intrusions and Perseverative errors, and repetitions.

-- five words, a free recall followed by category cues and either phonetic or a recognition task is appropriate.
-However, for an in-depth assessment of memory using the P(r)VLT that includes long-term recall (as long as it may be with a 20-minute delay, instead of the 5 minute delay used in the cognitive screening measures used here), it may be necessary to include or explore other additional indices.
-So far, the work undertaken included the consideration of the following qualitative indices: serial order, primacy and recency effect, gained and lost access, intrusions and perseverative errors, and repetitions. - 7.
-For Digit Span, it was concluded that there is a need to administer both forward and backward digits as they rely on different cognitive processes domains and thus on different strategies.
+7. For Digit Span, it was concluded that there is a need to administer both forward and backward digits as they rely on different cognitive processes domains and thus on different strategies.
 What needs to be considered is which series length is the most appropriate for both forward and backward digits.
-The original MoCA only tested a series of four digits forward and a series of three digits backwards.
-We have introduced two series of five digits forwards and two series of four digits backwards to test the limits.
-However, the STMS includes series of five, six, and seven digit forwards that resemble the series used in Wechsler Memory Scales.
+The original MoCA only tested a series of 4 digits forward and a series of 3 digits backwards.
+We introduced 2 series of 5 digits forwards and 2 series of 4 digits backwards to test the limits.
+However, the STMS includes series of 5, 6 and 7 digit forwards that resemble the series used in Wechsler Memory Scales.
 In any case, the qualitative indices that have already been developed (as in Lamar et al., 2013) may be used regardless of the length of the series.
-These indices are: (1) percentage of digits recalled in any order ((total number of correct digits in any order/total possible correct)×100), (2) percentage of digits recalled in serial order ((total number of correct digits in serial order/total possible correct)×100), (3) omissions, (4) additions, (5) substitutions, and (6) capture errors (e.g. for 1-4-9-3, "3-4-9-1" and for 7-2-8-6, "6-7-8-2").
+These indices are: (1) percentage of digits recalled in any order [(total number of correct digits in any order/total possible correct)100], (2) percentage of digits recalled in serial order [(total number of correct digits in serial order/(total possible correct)100], (3) omissions, (4) additions, (5) substitutions, and (6) capture errors (e.g. for 1-4-9-3, "3-4-9-1"; and for 7-2-8-6, "6-7-8-2").